-Join John McWade for an in-depth discussion in this video Keep it simple: Part 1, part of Before & After: Things Every Designer Should Know.
+Join John McWade for an in-depth discussion in this video Keep it simple: Part 1, part of Learning Graphic Design: Things Every Designer Should Know.

 When it comes to communicating a thought or an idea, simple is best.
 By simple I mean basically less stuff, fewer elements, simpler elements, less to look at, less to process, less to think about.
 Just reduce your message to its essence.
 This is what can make it tricky because to do that you need to know your story.
 Right up front.
 You can't just add stuff to your page.